Thursday, May 5, 2016

 • sweeping demographic trends that are changing the population and workforce"

 Stripping away the adver-ganda, we teachers see these storm clouds of achievement gaps in our own backyards, so that part of the metaphor works.
 However, meteorologists can't stop a tempest.
 I'm optimistic that we do have on-the-ground influence, though maybe not as much until the mandates of NCLB emphasize learning, not testing.
-[See NCTE recommendations for
+[See NCTE recommendations for changes in NCLB]

+On the facing page is the Edutopia Editor's Note with a different metaphor: educational reform ala Dell Computer's practice of mass customization.
 Of course I see the flaws in using computers as metaphors for learners; we've been victims of "students as widgets" metaphors for the last thirty years.
 But the column goes on to highlight a law proposed by Arizona' state superintendent of public education, Tom Horne, to require that each middle and high school student will have a customized learning plan by 2011.
 While these plans wouldn't be IEPs, they would "guarantee that all students get one-on-one advice from educators in identifying a career path.
 The plans would require teachers to assume the role of academic guidance counselors, frequently checking on students' progress and helping establish career goals."
 It seems the students and their achievements, not their test scores, would be the focus.
 Worthy undertaking.

 But we concrete randoms are also pretty good with irony: